Theo-Nelson/long-read-sequencing-pipeline/README.md

-# Long Read Sequencing Analysis in the Cloud
+# L-RAP: A Cloud Computing Pipeline for the Analysis of Collected or Publicly Available Long-Read Sequencing Data

-A Cloud Pipeline to Analyze Long Read Sequencing Data from Oxford Nanopore and PacBio Sequencers.
-This pipeline was originally implemented and tested in Google Colaboratory.
+A Cloud Pipeline to Analyze Long Read Sequencing Data from Oxford Nanopore and PacBio Sequencers, originally implemented and tested in Google Colaboratory.

 ---